MumboDiscord/spooncraft-docs/rules.markdown

 ### 5. Do not maliciously kill other players

-You may only kill players if you BOTH agree to pvp.
+You may only kill players if you BOTH agree to PVP.
 Traps and ambushes within your base are not allowed unless the player is properly warned beforehand.

 ### 6. No offensive skins